Conflicted Nun - Cover

 “Then go with God.”

 Sister Gabrielle carried Cara’s bookbag to where the convent’s bicycles were housed, chose one, and placed the bookbag in the wire basket in front of the handlebars.
 She hitched her long habit up a little so that it wouldn’t catch in the bicycle chain and pushed down on the pedal.
 The bicycle tilted to the side.
-Sister Gabrielle stopped the fall with a foot on the ground.
-She hadn’t ridden a bicycle for a while.
+Sister Gabrielle stopped the fall by slamming a foot on the ground.
+She hadn’t ridden a bicycle in years.
 It’s like riding a bicycle, she thought as she took a deep breath before trying again.
 The bicycle wobbled until she picked up speed.
-Soon the breeze was blowing in her face as she peddled.
+Soon the breeze blew in her face as she peddled.

 Sister Gabrielle hadn’t left the convent grounds much in the time she had been there.
-The comfort of being with others like her provided peace.
-The few times she had ventured out of the safety of the convent grounds caused trepidation, and insecurity.
+The comfort of being with others like her provided peace and security.
+The few times she had ventured out of the safety of the convent grounds caused trepidation.
 But as she peddled to Cara’s house, she felt exuberance, freedom.
-At one time she even spread her legs out to the sides and glided down a hill with the wind blowing in her grinning face.
+At one point she even spread her legs out to the sides and glided down a hill with the wind blowing in her grinning face.

-When Cara opened the front door to her house, it was the first time the nun had seen the girl out of her school uniform.
-She wore a loose pink tank top with shoulder straps and large armpit openings and very short black shorts.
-The sixteen-year-old must have been a late bloomer because her breasts were not much larger than two oranges, but her nipples, unencumbered by a bra now that she was out of her school clothes, poked out the thin material of the tank top.
+Finding Cara’s house, Sister Gabrielle left the bicycle at the bottom step to the front porch.
+She climbed the three steps and rang the doorbell.
+When Cara opened the door, it was the first time the nun had seen the girl out of her school uniform.
+She wore very short black shorts and a loose pink tank top with shoulder straps that had large armpit openings.
+The teenager was a late bloomer because her breasts were not much larger than two oranges, but her nipples, unencumbered by a bra now that she was out of her school clothes, poked out the thin material of the tank top.
 The shorts were extremely short.
+Sister Gabrielle took it all in.

 Cara gasped.
 “Sister Gabrielle, what are you doing here?”